Mahler type theorem and non-collapsed limits of sub-Riemannian compact Heisenberg manifolds: Moduli space of left invariant metrics on compact nilmanifolds

-We give a specific computation of the moduli space of left invariant sub-Riemannian metrics on compact Heisenberg manifolds.
+Let $\Gamma< \H_n$ be a lattice.
+We shall give a parametrization of isometry classes of left invariant sub-Riemannian metrics of corank $k=0,1$ on $\Gamma\backslash \H_n$.
 Our argument is based on the construction of the moduli space of Riemannian metrics given by Gordon and Wilson in \cite{gor2}.